 Here’s how to list your education history on an undergrad resume:

-Pro Tip: Check your university’s website for school-specific standards for writing education on your undergraduate resume.
+Pro Tip: How to put expected graduation date on a resume?
+Check your university’s website for school-specific standards for writing education on your undergraduate resume.
 For example, the University of Pennsylvania gives recommendations on how to list the school name, graduation date format, and coursework.

 5. Highlight Your Job Skills on an Undergraduate Resume